How to Make Low Carb Ice Cream with Matcha Tea Powder

-This low-carb version of green tea ice cream is infused with Matcha tea powder, making it a perfect dessert for those who want to keep their carb intake in check.
+This low-carb version of green tea ice cream is infused with Matcha tea powder, making it a perfect dessert for those who want to keep their carb intake in check or prefer a less sugary treat.
+Pure Matcha Tea Ice Cream is a smooth and silky treat with a luscious, earthy flavour that offers a peaceful and rejuvenating experience.

 servingcarbs fibre net carbs